lexnederbragt/MBV3070-H19/2_Flow_Control.md

 		print num, word
 ```
 Explain to yourself what happens here.
 How are the elements from each of the two lists combined?

-## Creating codons

-Codons are triplets of nucleotides.
-Each of the three letters of the triplet can be one of four letters.
-In total, we have 64 codons, which equals 4*4*4.
-Can you think of how you can create a list of all codons using three nested for loops?

 ## For Loops with Dictionaries